 At ESB, we recognise the importance of Personal Data entrusted to us.
 We may collect and hold a range of information about you.
 Examples of the types of information we may hold include:

-- Other information which you have provided to allow us to identify and contact you
+- Other information which you have provided to allow us to identify and contact you such as your phone number, passport, photographic identification

 - Your contract of employment and any amendments to it